History

 One of the first meetings held on the new land.

-Sunrise of Africa School has now vacated the Waithaka rented accommodation and is flourishing in Kitengela, with a team of dedicated teachers and support staff.
-In 2017 we now have more than 300 students at this school and it has an excellent reputation in the area.
+Sunrise of Africa School vacated the Waithaka rented accommodation and is flourishing in Kitengela, with a team of dedicated teachers and support staff.
+In 2025, we now have over 450 students at the school has an excellent reputation in the area.

-Corinne has 40 years of business experience, and works with her husband, George, in their family engineering businesses.
-She is a Director and Donor Representative for Sunrise.
+Corinne has 40 years of business experience, and works in their family engineering businesses, which she and George started together in 1968.
+She is a Director and Donor Representative for Sunrise working on a voluntary basis.
 Samuel is a Director, the CEO, and an experienced I.T. advisor to Sunrise.
-Corinne’s daughter, Michelle, who lives in Brisbane, Australia, is an active fundraiser and supporter of Sunrise and they have wonderful representatives in the UK, the US, Germany and Australia.
+Corinne’s daughter, Michelle, who lives in Brisbane, Australia, is an active fundraiser and supporter of Sunrise and they have wonderful representatives in the UK, the US and Australia.
 Sunrise has an American 501c3 called Sunrise of Africa School Charitable Foundation Inc..

 Sunrise's classrooms now